 A complainant, respondent, or witness may decline to participate in the hearing.
-If a party does not appear at the hearing, the decision-maker will not rely on any previous statement of that party or witness in reaching a determination as to responsibility, but the decision-maker will not draw an inference about the responsibility determination based solely on a party's or witness's absence from the hearing or refusal to submit to questions.
+If a party does not appear at the hearing, the decision-maker will not draw an inference about the responsibility determination based solely on a party's or witness's absence from the hearing or refusal to submit to questions.